Corey Dickerson Player Props: Nationals vs. Mets

 Corey Dickerson At The Plate

-- Dickerson is hitting .252 with six doubles, two home runs and six walks.
+- Dickerson is batting .252 with six doubles, two home runs and six walks.

+- Dickerson has picked up a hit in 28 of 46 games this year, with multiple hits six times.

-- He has homered in two of 46 games played this season, and in 1.4% of his plate appearances.
+- In 46 games played this season, he has hit a homer in only two of them.

-- In seven of 46 games this year, he has scored, including multiple runs once.
+- In seven of 46 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.